|9-7.100||Authorization of Applications for Wire, Oral, and Electronic Interception OrdersOverview and History of Legislation|

 The Department developed guidelines for the investigative use of consensual monitoring, which were promulgated most recently by the Attorney General on May 30, 2002.
 The guidelines do not apply to consensual monitoring of telephone conversations or radio transmissions.
 It was left to the enforcement agencies to develop adequate internal guidelines for the use of those aspects of this investigative tool.
 The following guidelines cover the investigative use of devices which intercept and record certain consensual verbal conversations where a body transmitter or recorder or a fixed location transmitter or recorder is used during a face-to-face conversation.
 In certain specified sensitive situations, under the regulations, the agencies must obtain advance written authorization from the Department of Justice.
 The guidelines on consensual monitoring set forth in the Attorney General's Memorandum of May 30, 2002, on that subject are contained in USAM 9-7.302.

 [updated September 2004]

-9-7.302 - Consensual Monitoring—"Procedures for Lawful, Warrantless Monitoring of Verbal Communications"
+9-7.302 -Consensual Monitoring—Procedures for Lawful, Warrantless Monitoring of Oral Communications

 II.
 NEED FOR WRITTEN AUTHORIZATION

-(4) any party to the communication is or has been a member of the Witness Security Program and that fact is known to the agency involved or its officers;
+(c) any party to the communication is a current or former participant in the Federal Witness Security Program and that fact is known to the agency involved or its officers;